-At the onset of the Academic Year 2017-2018, the Senior High School Department hired additional administrative personnel, the Curriculum Coordinator under the name of Mr. Mark D. Dublin whose main task is to oversee the curriculum in terms of enhancement, teachers’ compliance with the Classroom Monitoring Report, Electronic Class Records, and encoding of grades; another position is the Discipline Officer under the name of Mr. Ronnel B. Agoncillo, Jr. was the Discipline Officer whose main role is to hear, settle, and sanction student issues with the consensus of the Board of Discipline.
+At the onset of the Academic Year 2017-2018, the Senior High School Department had its additional administrative personnel, the Curriculum Coordinator under the name of Mr. Mark D. Dublin whose main task is to oversee the curriculum in terms of enhancement, teachers’ compliance with the Classrom Monitoring Report, Electronic Class Records and encoding of grades; another position is the Discipline Officer under the name of Mr. Ronnel B. Agoncillo Jr. whose main role is to hear, settle and sanction student issues with the consensus of the Board of Discipline.

 Part of the enhancement of the program was the adding of Nihongo Class as elective subject which is non-mandatory.
-The Grade 12 also were also required to take the Test of English for International Communication (TOEIC) as part of their credentials for college and / or work preparation.
-NCIII for Events Management also became part of the pilot program for Grade 12 ABM, being a pilot group for NC, and fortunately almost all takers were labeled “competent.”
+The Grade 12 also were also required to take the Test of English for International Communication (TOEIC) as part of their credential necessary for college and / or work preparation.
+NCIII for Events Management also became part of the program for Grade 12 ABM, being a pilot group for NC, and fortunately almost all takers were labeled “competent.”
 The immersion of this first batch of Grade 12 also left historical marks in the program as they have performed in the industry, garnering competent grades as well.

-Several student organizations were convened.
-The 5S Club, headed by Mr. Agoncillo, is promotes the school’s advocacy of 5S and student discipline.
-BMC (Bearers of Music Club), the official SHS choir headed by Mr. Dublin, has been actively participating in the department’s and the university’s various programs.
-The Cerberus Sports Club, headed by Mr. Billy V. Natad, oversees the sports engagement of SHS on and off-campus.
-LOVES (League of Volunteer Engaged Students), headed by Ms. Josefina A. Lazaro, initiates campaigns for community extension activities.
+Another leap is the adding of student organizations namely: 5S Club – headed by Mr. Agoncillo, and is geared to promoting the school’s advocacy to 5S and student discipline; BMC (Bearers of Music Club) – the official SHS choir headed by Mr. Dublin, and has been actively part of the department’s and the university’s various programs; the Cerberus Sports Club – headed by Mr. Billy V. Natad, and was tasked to oversee the sports engagement of SHS in and off-campus; and LOVES (League of Volunteer Engaged Students) headed by Ms. Josefina A. Lazaro, and was tasked to initiate campaigns for community extension activities.
 Stanley Piolo Garcia was the next LYCESGO president under the same adviser, Mr. Espinola.

-Currently there are 845 students in Grade 11 and 942 in Grade 12, while the number of faculty members has increased from 28 to 44.
+Having a total of 845 student population for Grade 11 and 942 for Grade 12, the number of faculty members has increased from 28 to 44.